davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-car-wreck-aug-6-2022.md

 I wanted some food but they weren't open; they were recovering from a flood.
 I still hung out, because I was afraid cops or angry car owners were looking for me.
 Everybody who came in was there for pastries and coffee, which I couldn't have, and they were all well-to-do white people with good jobs.
 They were all talking about how "green" the restauant's renovations was and how good that was for the world.
 I left to go check on my car.

 To my surprise, the car was still visible but it was completely underwater and mostly covered with gravel.
-No one was looking for me and soon no oe would know it was my car.
+No one was looking for me and soon no one would know it was my car.
 I decided to try living without a motor vehicle.